 Storage Tips

-This delicious, creamy, smoothie recipe makes 2 perfect servings!
+This delicious, creamy smoothie recipe makes two perfect servings!

-I have also used the leftovers to make peanut butter smoothie overnight oats!
-I add leftover smoothie, additional oats, and chia seeds to a mason jar and store in the fridge overnight for a quick breakfast!
+I have also used the leftovers to make a chocolate peanut butter smoothie and overnight oats!
+I add leftover smoothie, additional oats, and (chia seeds, flax seeds or hemp seeds) to a mason jar and store it in the fridge overnight for a quick breakfast!

 Top tips